 In some cases, length models gave a less biased estimation than catch-based models.
 LBSPR was generally less biased for slow-growth species like rockfish and highly positively biased for fast-growth species like mackerel.
 LIME was positively biased in all cases and highly imprecise in general but in particular for the slow-growth species (Figure 4).

-LIME did not converge in many cases, between 32% of the times in Scenario 1 and 9% in Scenario 3 for Albacore, between 27% in Scenario 1 and 4% in Scenario 2 for Mackerel, and between 61% in Scenario 1 and 67% in Scenario 3 for Rockfish.
+LIME did not converge in many cases, however, between 32% of the times in Scenario 1 and 9% in Scenario 3 for Albacore, between 27% in Scenario 1 and 4% in Scenario 2 for Mackerel, and between 61% in Scenario 1 and 67% in Scenario 3 for Rockfish.
 In all cases, runs that did not converge were not included.
-For slow-growth species LIME had more difficulties to converge and this was the species that showed the highest imprecision in the estimations of harvest rates (Figure 4).
+For slow-growth species LIME had more difficulties in converging and in this case also showed the greateest imprecision in estimates of harvest rates (Figure 4).

 In summary, between the 2 length-based models, LBSPR was more precise than LIME in general.
 Both showed similar performance for slow-growth and medium-growth species and very different and opposite performance for fast-growth species.
 For short lived species LIME was less biased.
 On the other hand, for slow growth species LBSPR was less biased (Figure 4).